-The typical presentation of budgerigar fledging disease is a well-fleshed juvenile, just before fledgling age, with acute onset of lethargy, crop stasis, and death within 24–48 hr.
+The typical presentation of budgerigar fledging disease is a well-fleshed juvenile, just before fledgling age, with acute onset of lethargy, crop stasis, and death within 24–48 hours.
 Other clinical signs are cutaneous hemorrhage, abdominal distention, and feather abnormalities.
-Surviving budgerigars >3 wk old often exhibit feather dystrophy (French molt or feather dusters).
-In other species of psittacines < 4 mo old, the infection is also often fatal.
+Surviving budgerigars >3 weeks old often exhibit feather dystrophy (French molt or feather dusters).
+In other species of psittacines < 4 months old, the infection is often fatal.
 Older nonbudgerigar psittacines may have subclinical disease or hemorrhages and coagulopathies.
-Prevalence of the virus in adult psittacines, including budgerigars, is thought to be high.

 Antemortem diagnosis is accomplished with DNA probes of cloacal swab and blood samples and virus-neutralizing antibody tests of blood samples to identify birds with previous viral exposure.
 Diagnosis in a flock setting is typically based on clinical signs, signalment, and necropsy findings.